Call it the Cain canon.

 Starting in 2005, Herman Cain has penned a weekly syndicated column.
 Week after week, he shares his opinions on the political issues and policies driving the news.
 The portrait that emerges from reading them over the years is consistent with the charismatic figure who has captured the momentum in the GOP presidential race.
 With the column’s common-sense attitude, blunt phrases, and occasional jokes, you can practically hear Cain saying the words.

-said the words: “sneak-a-taxes” and the Chilean model both have column cameos.
+#ad#Sometimes he has said the words: “sneak-a-taxes” and the Chilean model both have column cameos.
 And while Cain doesn’t shy from hammering away at politicians he dislikes and policies he opposes, he also notes that “hope and optimism, not fear, motivate and inspire voters” — a statement sure to ring true to anyone following his candidacy.
 His goofiness is present in some columns: “Fighting liberalism while playing by their rules is like challenging Superman to a bullet-deflecting contest and the winner gets a date with Lois Lane.
 You will lose, and Superman gets the girl.”
 Before he became the pizza candidate (“DEEP DISH!”), Cain embraced his reputation, writing, “I will bet anyone a pepperoni pizza on that prediction.”

 Lacking political experience, Cain doesn’t have a record for voters to paw through.
 But in these columns, he took positions time after time on issues ranging from health care to entitlement reform to TARP.
 There may not quite be 999 positions worth noting, but here are twelve key components of Cain’s political and policy outlook: